 LinkedIn Employability Group

-Our Employability team post daily to our LinkedIn Employability Group.
+Our Employability team post daily to The University of Law LinkedIn Employability Group.
 This group aims to connect current Ulaw students and recent graduates together with employers, pro bono organisations and Employability staff.

 The Employability team are also asking students for their reflections on the world in 500 words or less.